Things to do and Best time to visit

-Uttarakhand, otherwise called the Devbhumi (place that is known for Gods), is really a standout amongst the most grand parts of the earth.
-One of the stories of its rich past identifies with an arrangement of five Shiva temples known as Panch Kedar, which incorporates – Kedarnath, Tungnath, Rudranath, Madhyamaheshwar and Kalpeshwar.
+Uttarakhand, otherwise called the Devbhumi (a place that is known for Gods), is really a standout amongst the grandest parts of the earth.
+One of the stories of its rich past identifies with an arrangement of five Shiva temples known as Panch Kedar, which incorporates – Kedarnath, Tungnath, Rudranath, Madhyamaheshwar, and Kalpeshwar.
 These holy destinations of Lord Shiva are situated in the Garhwal area of Uttarakhand.
-The tale of their inception is for the most part followed to the Pandavas (from the Hindu epic Mahabharata).
-Each of the temples is put on the most quiet and unruffled parts of the Indian Himalayas.
+The tale of their inception is for the most part followed by the Pandavas (from the Hindu epic Mahabharata).
+Each of the temples is put on the quietest and most unruffled parts of the Indian Himalayas.
 No immediate motorable street goes straight to the temples.
 Each temple requires some measure of trekking with shifting levels of trouble.
 Undertaking Panch Kedar Yatra will take you on a long radiant excursion to recall for an eternal time.

 Situated at a stature of 3,584 meters, Kedarnath temple is set in an awesome foundation of snow-clad pinnacles and woods.
 It is in the Rudraprayag area of Uttarakhand and involves an unmistakable position among the Panch Kedar temples.
 The temple houses a cone-shaped molded Shiva lingam which is thought to be the protuberance of Shiva.
 Introduce temple, worked with dim stone slaps, is said to be set up by Adi Shankaracharya in the eighth/ninth century A.D.
 Closest motorable street towards Kedarnath is Gaurikund.
 After which a trekked way of 14 km is taken to achieve the altar.
 The trek, however, predominantly steep, takes one through superb scenes, keeping the spirits of pioneers taking off consistently.